 This course is an introduction for music majors to the discipline of music, with an emphasis on terminology and literature.
-A unit on nonwestern music and culture introduces students to diverse musical languages from around the world.
 Prerequisite: Music Major status or permission of the instructor.
 Offered every spring semester.

 MUS 120 Preliminary Piano Class

 Exposure to and practice in keyboard technique, theory, sight-reading, transposition, and repertoire.
 Designed for music majors whose primary instrument is not piano or organ.
 Offered every fall semester.